OmarAlFarajat/omaralfarajat.github.io/projects/always-day.md

 labels:
   - C#
   - Unity
 summary: A 3D isometric platformer.
 Submitted to the GJL Game Parade 2020.
 The theme was "Carpe diem" or "Seize the day".
-Ranked 18th out of 80 entries in community overall rating.
+Ranked 18th out of 80 entries in community rating.
 ---
 **Source:** <a href="https://github.com/OmarAlFarajat/Always-Day"><i class="large github icon"></i>OmarAlFarajat/Always-Day</a>
 <br>